markusrenoldner/science-notes/Tensor transformation.md

 ## Tensor product vs kronecker product vs tensor product of vector spaces
 1. The kronecker product acts on arrays (explained above).
 It just creates a big array.
-2. The tensor product combines abstract vectors and covectors in the tensor space in a multilinear way, its a multilinear map.
+2. The tensor product combines abstract vectors and covectors in the tensor space in a multilinear way.
 It creates a tensor of higher order (sum of order of input tensors).
 But the components that the tensor product yields are exactly the components that the kronecker product yields on the respective row and column vectors representing the abstract (co-)vectors.
 3. The tensor product of vector spaces combines vector and dual spaces.
 E.g. (1,1)-tensors (i.e. linear maps) $L={L^i}_j (e_i\otimes \epsilon^j) \in V \otimes V^*$.
-Elements of this space can be interpreted as the following maps:
+Elements of this space can be interpreted as the following (multilinear) maps:
 $$\begin{aligned}
      v &\mapsto {L^i}_j v^j e_i \quad && V\to V\\
      \alpha &\mapsto {L^i}_j (e_i \otimes \epsilon^j)  (\alpha_k \epsilon^k) = {L^i}_j \alpha_i \epsilon^j && V^*\to V^*\\